How marketing automation transformed the sales funnel

 • 5 times more likely to use intelligent targeting to trigger content

 Despite the fact that 84% of C-level and vice president executives use social media to support purchase decisions, sales reps are extremely under-supported in their use of social selling.
 Most reps that use social media lack formal training and company-wide tools to fuel their efforts.
 This prevents them from integrating with other marketing automation campaigns being run by the marketing team.
-In fact, only 8.5% of social selling users have a program that is fully integrated into the sale process.
+In fact, only 8.5% of social selling users have a program that is fully integrated into the sales process.

 How do you utilize marketing automation for the new sales cycle?
 Share your experiences in the comments below!